SeedlingsBabylab/annotid/README.md

 All the scripts mentioned below have been moved into the old_scripts subdirectory for clean up.
 These instructions are for them.

+### add_annotation_ID_video.py
+This script will add annotation IDs to opf files.
+It creates temporary directories/files to unzip then zip back the annotation IDs.
+The script takes two arguments: path to the opf file, and the path to the used ID file.
+Usage:

+`python add_annotation_ID_video.py /path/to/opf_file.opf /path/to/usedID.txt`

 ### retrieve_codes.py usage